user5047/Repo_Hacktober/README.md

-# Collection of Code related to DATA STRCUTURES AND ALGORITHMS.
+# Collection of Code related to DATA STRCUTURES AND ALGORITHMS using JAVA.